glutengo/rendering-strategies/backend/res/posts/react/react.md

 To be able to use the same code in both environments, [isomorphic-fetch](https://www.npmjs.com/package/isomorphic-fetch) is used.
 * The Header contains a `<select>` element which allows to switch between rendering implementations.
 The currently selected method is preselected.
-The function which set this preselection used the location property of the browser-only global `document` variable which resulted in errors when running on the server.
+The function which set this pre-selection used the location property of the browser-only global `document` variable which resulted in errors when running on the server.
 To bypass this problem, a util function was written which returns an object containing the required properties when run on the server by reading these from the express request object instead.
 (Note: this was simplified later on.
-In the current version, the platform is hardcoded (react) and the rendering technique (csr/ssr) is set as an environment variable during the build process)
+In the current version, the platform is hardcoded (React) and the rendering technique (csr/ssr) is set as an environment variable during the build process)

 After these issues were resolved, server side rendering was achieved and the initial HTML payload was content-ful: